FAQ on Obama Presidential Library

 What are the benefits of the Obama Presidential Library to University of Chicago students and faculty?

-In addition to the archives, Presidential libraries often have a robust series of conferences, symposiums, speakers and internship opportunities that would be available to UChicago students and faculty as members of the community, and could provide special opportunities for partnership to the larger benefit of the community.
+In addition to the archives, Presidential libraries often have a robust series of conferences, symposiums, speakers and internship opportunities that would be available to UChicago students and faculty as members of the community.
+It could provide special opportunities for partnership to the larger benefit of the community.

 Who has considered the pros and cons of a Presidential Library nearby?